How to Become a Registered Health Information Technician (RHIT)

 The introduction mentions that RHITs must have completed a qualifying academic program to seek professional credentialing.
 There are both two-year associate and four-year bachelor’s degrees in the discipline; to qualify for credentialing through AHIMA, however, an aspiring RHIT must have graduated from a health information management (HIM) program accredited by the Commission on Accreditation for Health Informatics and Information Management Education (CAHIIM), or a foreign association with a reciprocity agreement.

-These programs generally provide preparation for the comprehensive RHIT exam.
-Bachelor’s degrees, by contrast, may offer more of a management focus beyond the basic training requirements, setting a student up for opportunities in leadership, higher salary prospects, or the skills to qualify for AHIMA’s registered health information administrator (RHIA) exam.
+These programs generally prepare students for the comprehensive RHIT exam.
+Bachelor’s degrees, by contrast, may offer more of a management focus beyond the basic training requirements, setting students up for opportunities in leadership, higher salary prospects, or the skills to qualify for AHIMA’s registered health information administrator (RHIA) exam.

 Additionally, the Cleveland Clinic stated that some of the most commonly requested skills for RHITs include competency in ICD-09 and ICD-10 coding, CPT coding, and inpatient and outpatient coding.
-The BLS (2020) adds that RHITs can specialize their skills, joining one of two subfields of the discipline:
+RHITs can specialize their skills by joining one of two subfields of the discipline:

 • Cancer registrars review pathology reports for accuracy; assign classification codes for treatment and diagnosis; plan annual follow-ups; gather data for research; and maintain appropriate databases of cancer patients.